Women's History Month

 The Women’s History Month Luncheon is in March every year and is open to the public.

 The $1,000 Women's History Month Scholarship is awarded to a UNF student for outstanding work on campus or the local community that enhances gender equality.
 The award is funded by the Office of the Vice President of Student and International Affairs.
+The application deadline for the 2018 Women's History Month Scholarship is now passed.

 The eligibility requirements include: current enrollment for at least nine hours for undergraduates or six hours for graduate students; enrolled for two consecutive terms at UNF; a minimum GPA of 2.5 for undergraduates and 3.0 for graduate; and work promoting and/or providing opportunities that create fairness in the way women and men are treated.
 Applicants are required to submit a signed application, two letters of recommendation, a one-page statement describing work enhancing gender equity and a resume.